danielmccormick/danielmccormick.github.io/_posts/2019-07-08-embedded-systems.md

     led_status ^= 0x0002;
     IOWR(LED_BASE,0,led_status);

 Which gave strange and unexpected results.
-With further reading, it turns out the LED was write-only
+With further reading, it turns out the LED was write-only.
+With this knowledge in mind, it's easy to see the issue, however you just treat the memory address as a data port like any other, this isn't immediately obvious.
+This also is the cause of other issues.

+To be continued?